Counselling/Therapy in North London

 I trained in both Person Centred and Existential models and work with people across a wide range of experiences and backgrounds sharing a purposeful quest for insight and understanding.

-I have experience of working with the following issues:
+I have experience of working with the following range of issues:

-Abuse, Addiction, Anger Management, Anxiety, Bereavement, Depression, Disability, Eating Disorders, Health, Identity, Loss, Obsessions, OCD, Personal Development, Phobias, Redundancy, Relationships, Self Esteem, Self Harm, Stress, Trauma, Work related issues.
+Abuse, Addiction, Anger Management, Anxiety, Bereavement, Depression, Disability, Health, Identity, Loss, Obsessions, OCD, Personal Development, Phobias, Redundancy, Relationships, Self Esteem, Self Harm, Stress, Trauma, Work related issues.

 I am committed to continuing personal development through regular supervision and additional ongoing professional training which extends my understanding and experience of therapeutic practice.